Compactor & Scrap Baler Solutions for Metal Waste

 Here are common metals that can help generate revenue for your business:

-Aluminum is a light silver colored metal used in everything from car wheel rims to home siding.
-Most aluminum scrap exists in the form of beverage and food cans; likewise, most recycled aluminum goes back into making aluminum cans.
-Recycling aluminum uses just 5% of the energy required to manufacture new aluminum, creating an imperative to recycle this metal.
+Aluminum is a lightweight, versatile metal.
+It is used in everything from car rims to home siding, but most aluminum scrap today comes from food and beverage cans.
+And, nearly all recycled aluminum goes back into making aluminum cans.
+Recycling aluminum uses just 5% of the energy required to manufacture new aluminum, so it is the environmentally responsible choice.
 Used aluminum can bring anywhere from $0.25 to $1 a pound, depending on the type and form.

-Steel is one of the most commonly used metals in the world, and North America recycles more steel than any other metal.
-Like aluminum, steel can be re-melted and shaped into new products like appliances, fixtures, or structural framing again and again.
-Each ton of recycled steel saves approximately 2,500 pounds of iron and more than 1,000 of coal.
+Steel is one of the most used metals in the world, and North America recycles more steel than any other metal.
+Like aluminum, steel can be re-melted and shaped into new products like appliances, fixtures, or structural framing.
+Each ton of recycled steel saves around 2,500 pounds of iron and more than 1,000 pounds of coal.
 And, recycling requires 74% less energy than producing steel from raw materials.
-Scrap stainless steel can draw around $0.25 a pound, while shreddable and prepared steel can bring between $110 and $150 per ton.
+Scrap stainless steel can bring around $0.25 a pound ($500 per ton), while shreddable and prepared steel can bring between $110 and $150 per ton.

-Copper is used in everything from insulated wire to pipes to motors and alternators.
-It’s a non-renewable resource, meaning it doesn’t regenerate nearly fast enough to keep up with consumption, so it’s important to recycle copper.
+Copper is a soft, malleable, highly conductive metal.
+It is used in everything from insulated wire to pipes to motors.
+It is a non-renewable resource, which means it does not regenerate naturally nearly fast enough to keep up with consumption, so it is important to recycle copper.
 Scrap copper can bring more than $2 a pound.

-Brass is an alloy made of a combination of copper, zinc, and other metals.
-It’s used to make everything from keys to door handles to bathroom fixtures.
-In the auto industry manufacturers have started replacing heavy aluminum radiators with models made of a copper-brass alloy.
+Brass is an alloy made from copper, zinc, and other metals.
+It is used to make everything from keys to door handles to bathroom fixtures.
+In the auto industry, manufacturers have started replacing heavy aluminum radiators with models made of a copper-brass alloy.
 Brass is a mid-level priced item at scrap yards; it can bring $1 to $1.50 a pound.

-Metal Balers and Compactors for Managing Recyclable/Scrap Metal
+Metal Compactors and Balers for Managing Recyclable/Scrap Metal

-- Reducing collection and hauling costs: Compacted metal takes up less truck space, which means fewer trips to the recycling plant, whether you hire a hauler or take it yourself.
+- Lower collection and hauling costs: Compacted metal takes up less truck space, which means fewer trips to the recycling plant, whether you hire a hauler or take it yourself.

-- Requiring less storage space: Commercial business space is expensive.
+- More efficient storage: Commercial business space is expensive.
 Balers and compactors can help you maintain a smaller physical footprint.

-- Improving sanitation: Compacted trash is less likely to leak, spill, or spread during handling and storage, improving sanitation and protecting workers.
+- Better sanitation: Compacted trash is less likely to leak, spill, or spread during handling and storage, improving sanitation, and protecting workers.

-- Boosting your reputation: In a world of shrinking resources, environmentally responsible businesses are ever-more attractive.
+- Enhanced reputation: In a world of shrinking resources, environmentally responsible businesses are ever-more attractive.
 Adopting waste minimization practices and recycling as part of your waste management plan can generate good PR for your business.